25.11.2020

 11.04.2024

-Rail by Unity Group will be a Bronze Partner at Rise of IoT and Big Data in Rail 2024
+Rail by Univio will be a Bronze Partner at Rise of IoT and Big Data in Rail 2024

 The Rise of IoT conference in Cologne, Germany, is a cyclical event that brings together the largest representatives of the broader rail sector from across Europe.
 Rail operators, maintainers and rolling stock owners are all present, as well as representatives from the IT industry.
 The event bridges the physical and digital worlds, emphasizing solutions from the Internet of Things, artificial…